Form and function

 |

-In summary, the function labels of Subject, Object and Adverbial can be 'filled' by various different forms, as indicated in the table:
+It's important to be aware of the fact that the functional 'slots' of Subject, Object and Adverbial can typically be 'filled' by various different grammatical forms, as indicated in the table:

 Subject | noun | Sylvia loves doughnuts. |